Jeanne Garrett was born in Washington, D.C.

 After a corporate career, she renewed her passion for photography transitioning from film to digital.

-In 2017, an image from her Memory Farm series won third place in the Farm and Barns exhibit at The Next Picture Show in Dixon, Illinois.
-Her photo, a diptych entitled Wings won first prize in the Daily Herald Arts Unlimited contest.
-Her images combining photography, transparency film and paper were included in the 2017 Picture This exhibit at the Norris Cultural Arts Center in St. Charles, Illinois.
-Another image, Cotton Eye Joe appeared in the Vintage Exhibit and was selected for honors and was awarded Honorable Mention in the In View exhibit at The Art Center of Highland Park in 2018.
-She also exhibited in the 2016 Oakton Community College`s juried show.
-Her image, Woman in a Man`s World, was selected for the Koehnline Museum of Art`s 2016 – 2017 calendar.
+In 2018, Jeanne held a solo exhibit, Memory Farm, at the Court House gallery in Woodstock, Illinois.
+An image from that series won third place in the Farm and Barns exhibit at The Next Picture Show in Dixon, Illinois, in 2017.
+A photo, a diptych entitled Wings won first prize in the Daily Herald Arts Unlimited contest.
+Her images combining photography, transparency film were included in the 2017 Picture This exhibit at the Norris Cultural Arts Center in St. Charles, Illinois.
+Another image, Cotton Eye Joe appeared in the Vintage Exhibit and was awarded Honorable Mention in the In View exhibit at The Art Center of Highland Park in 2018.
+She also exhibited in the 2016 Oakton Community College's juried show and her image, Woman in a Man's World, was selected for the Koehnline Museum of Art's 2016 – 2017 calendar.
 In 2015, Jeanne held solo exhibitions at Moon Gallery in Arlington Heights and Harper College in Palatine, Illinois.
-Her work has appeared in other venues including the BBC website and the nature magazine, Birds & Blooms.
+Publication credits include Birds & Blooms magazine as well as the BBC and Black and White magazine web sites.

 Jeanne has traveled extensively, visiting six of the seven continents.
 While her travels inspire her imagery, she is equally happy photographing rural areas of the Midwest.